hbctraining/Intro-to-rnaseq-hpc-O2/lessons/08_rnaseq_workflow.md

 ```bash
 $ mkdir results/counts
 ```
-`featureCounts` is not available as a module on Orchestra, but we have already added the path for it (`/opt/bcbio/local/bin`) to our `$PATH` variable last time.
+`featureCounts` is not available as a module on O2, but we have already added the path for it (`/opt/bcbio/local/bin`) to our `$PATH` variable last time.

 ``` bash
 $ which featureCounts  # should return /n/app/bcbio/tools/bin/featureCounts